-ed within the financial statement Comprehensive Income and Expenditure Statement (CIES) This covers the sources of all income received and the cost of providing services in the year based on International Financial Reporting Standards and guidance issued by the Chartered Institute of Public Finance and Accountancy (CIPFA), rather than the amount funded from Council Tax, and other Government grants.
+Comprehensive Income and Expenditure Statement (CIES) This covers the sources of all income received and the cost of providing services in the year based on International Financial Reporting Standards and guidance issued by the Chartered Institute of Public Finance and Accountancy (CIPFA), rather than the amount funded from Council Tax, and other Government grants.
 The amount funded from Council Tax and Government grants differ from the information in CIES by a series of amendments made in accordance with regulations, these amendments are reflected through the Movement in Reserves Statement.
 Movement in Reserves Statement (MIRS) The MIRS shows the movement in the year on the various reserves held by the Council.
-Reserves are classified into usable and cover expenditure or reduce the level of local taxation required.
+Reserves are classified into usable and unusable reserves.
+Usable Reserves are those that can be used to cover expenditure or reduce the level of local taxation required.
 They include the general fund, earmarked reserves and the capital receipts reserve.
 Unusable reserves tend to arise due to difference in the legal responsibilities that cover how transactions need to be accounted for and accounting requirements.
-These reserves cannot be used to cover expenditure, and include the pensions reserve, the revaluation reserve and the capital adjustment account.
+These reserves cannot be used to cover expenditure, and include the Pensions Reserve, the Revaluation Reserve and the Capital Adjustment Account.
 Expenditure & Funding Analysis This is a reconciliation between management reporting segments and the CIES surplus and defect on the provision of services.
 The statement brings together local authority performance reported on the basis of expenditure measured under proper accounting practises with statutory defined charges to the General fund and HRA.
 Balance Sheet The Balance sheet gives the value of the Council's assets and liabilities at the financial year end, referred to as the Balance Sheet date.
 The net position of the total assets less total liabilities are matched by the overall level of reserves held.
 Cash Flow Statement The cash flow statement discloses movements in cash flows of the authority during the financial year.
 The cash flow statement shows movements in the authority's cash and cash equivalents.
-Cash equivalents include short term investments that are easily changeable in to cash and only have an insignificant risk of changes in value.
-Notes to the financial statements These include a summary of significant accounting policies that guide our basis for the way items are accounted for, notes that give statements and other explanatory information.
+Cash equivalents include short term investments that are easily changeable into cash and only have an insignificant risk of changes in value.
+Notes to the financial statements These include a summary of significant accounting policies that guide our basis for the way items are accounted for, notes that give further information on items included in the main financial statements and other explanatory information.
 Supplementary Statements: Housing Revenue Accounts, and Collection Fund These are the Housing Revenue Account (HRA) and Collection Fund.
 The HRA covers the income from housing activities and Council's expenditure on Council housing; this has to be shown separately and has its own set of notes giving more detailed information.
-The Collection Fund gives level of business rates and council tax that the Council has to collect, not only for itself, but also for Central Government, Leicestershire County Council, Leicestershire Police & Crime Commissioner, Leicester,
+The Collection Fund gives level of business rates and council tax that the Council has to collect, not only for itself, but also for Central Government, Leicestershire County Council, Leicestershire Police & Crime Commissioner, Leicester, Leicestershire and Rutland Combined Fire Authority and on behalf of Town & Parish Councils.

-Leicestershire and Rutland Combined Fire Authority and on behalf of Town & Parish Councils.
 Annual Governance Statement The Council has approved and adopted a code of corporate governance, which is consistent with the national requirements on good governance in local government.
 The Annual Governance Statement provide a summary of how the Council has reviewed compliance with this code, the role of the governance structures involved, such as the Audit Committee and other Committees as relevant to governance, and any issues, if any are identified and proposed action needed.